jmrphy/media_civil_war/media_civil_war.md

 increase the likelihood of civil war before levels of mass media density decrease it in the long-run).
-As already discussed, the first feature of the research strategy was to deduce distinct observable implications of the new, competing hypothesis, at multiple levels of analysis, which contradict or are not implied by the original hypothesis.
+As already discussed, the first feature of the research strategy was to deduce distinct observable implications of the war-before-peace theory, at multiple levels of analysis, which contradict or are not implied by the general pacification theory.
 This section first details the data and methodological strategy for testing the first two observable implications, and then considers separately the data and methodological strategy for testing the third implication at the international level.

 The first two stages of analysis for the first two observable implications use the replication data from Warren (2014), a panel